oras-project/oras/docs/proposals/diagnose-experience.md

 - Poor readability of debug logs.
 No separator lines between request and response information.
 Users need to add separator lines manually for readability.
 See the relevant issue [#1382](https://github.com/oras-project/oras/issues/1382).
 - Critical information is missing in debug logs.
 For example, the [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and metadata of the processed resource object (e.g. image manifest) are not displayed.
 - The detailed operation information is missing in verbose output.
 For example, how many and where are objects processed.
 Less or no verbose output of ORAS commands in some use cases.
+- The user environment information is not printed out.
+This causes a higher cost to reproduce the issues for ORAS developers locally.
 - Timestamp of each request and response is missing in debug logs, which is hard to trace historical operation and trace the sequence of events accurately.

 ## Concepts